ksu-cs-textbooks/cc410/content/y-milestones/04-design-patterns.md

 ###### 4 - Galaxy Class

-The Scotty, Enterprise, The Picard
+The Spock, Enterprise, The Picard